FAQs - Award | SKOCH FinTech Forum & Award

 Often, people lose out on awards due to a fraction of scores and hence, these scores from the exhibition become even more crucial.

 Exhibition participation provides another unmatched opportunity to learn from the best practices in your industry.
-Nothing delivers on sharing best practices better than exhibition.

 Why do I have to sit through all peer evaluations?

-The idea behind SKOCH Awards is two fold - learning from peers and learning from the best.
+The idea behind SKOCH Award is two fold – learning from peers and learning from the best.
 For best practices sharing and learning, we encourage all participants to sit through presentations of their counterparts and learn from them.
 Sitting through peer evaluation provides you an opportunity to learn from the best practices in the country.

 Why is online voting important, if we are a non-media savvy organisation?